OgataiKhan/laravel-api/README.md

-# Laravel Boolfolio - Project Technology
+# Laravel Boolfolio - API

 This is part of a bigger project intended to practice various Laravel features.